gto76/my-linux-setup/conf-files/debian/README.md

 5. Set '_General_' > '_Advanced_' > '_Shared Clipboard_' to bidirectional, and deselect '_Mini ToolBar: Show in Fullscreen_'
 6. Increase '_Display_' > '_Video_' > '_Video Memory_' (~40MB)
 7. If you want Debian to be seen on the network by the host, then set '_Network_' > '_Adapter 1_' > '_Attached to:_' to '_Bridged Adapter_'
-8. And lastly add folders that you would like to share with Debian with '_Shared Folders_' > '_+_', and check '_Auto-mount_' for all.
+8. Add folders that you would like to share with Debian with '_Shared Folders_' > '_+_', and check '_Auto-mount_' for all.
+9. Select '_View_' > '_Auto resize guest display_'
 9. Start the created virtual machine by double clicking on it, and select the Debian iso file when prompted with '_Select start-up disk_'
-10. Follow instructions for automatic instalation from the first paragraph.
+10. Follow instructions for automatic installation from the first paragraph.

 After installation